google/koladata/docs/api_reference.md

     the schema of the underlying `DataSlice` (if relevant).
   - All fields must have type annotations.
   - Supported annotations include `SchemaItem`, `DataSlice`, `DataBag`, `JaggedShape`, and other extension types.
+Additionally, any QType can be used as an annotation.

   Example:
     @extension_type()